Cyber-Duck/proftpd-mysql/README.md

 ## Test it

 You can use your favourite FTP client (such as FileZilla) to connect to the server with the sample user you added before.

+You can also run `ftp localhost` from your macOS host machine for example.

 ## Troubleshooting